davidledwards/zookeeper/zookeeper-cli/README.md

 ```

 ### Other useful commands
-Show configuration of `zk` connection to a ZooKeeper cluster, including the session state.
+Show configuration of `zk` connection to a ZooKeeper cluster, including the session state and location of the log file.
 ```
 zk> config
 ```